Commissioner of Police

 After long stints acting up as an Assistant Commissioner, he was appointed Deputy Commissioner under Karl O’Callaghan in July 2004, with a brief to lead an agency reform program resulting from outcomes from the Kennedy Royal Commission.
 From May 2008 he had overall management of all operational policing within metropolitan and regional areas, including the specialist portfolios of serious and organised crime, counter terrorism and state protection.

-In 2011, Mr Dawson headed up the biggest security operation in the history of WA Police, as State Commander for the Commonwealth Heads of Government Meeting (CHOGM).
+In 2011, Mr Dawson headed up the biggest security operation in the history of the WA Police Force, as State Commander for the Commonwealth Heads of Government Meeting (CHOGM).
 He was responsible for the security of all attending Heads of State from 53 Commonwealth countries and their respective senior ministers and delegates.